Teamwork/reload/README.md

 It also means you won't start a whole bunch of builds if you update 20 files in a quick succession.
 On a desktop this probably isn't a huge deal, but on a laptop it'll save some battery power.

+Because it's in-process you can also do things like reloading just templates instead of recompiling/restarting everything.

 Caveat: the old process will continue running happily if `go install` has a compile error, so if you missed any compile errors due to switching the window